smaugggg/WEB452_Ass1_PENS/WEB452_Ass1_PENS/README.txt

 	20221008
 0331 -  Created the scaffolded controller for my Pens class.
 Comitting cause it worked.
 0339 - InitialCreate/Update-Database have been run.

+1859 -  Welcome back for the day!
+Lets see what we can get done!
+2137 -  Got slightly distracted playing Overwatch 2.
+It's been good so far
+		Anyway.
+Seeded the Database with my pen offerings

+	20221009
+2345 -  Working on the search function.

+	20221010
+0005 -  Checking if the search function works.
+0006 -  Search function works!
+		Committing to Github